Florida’s Freshwater Mussels and Clams

 Fifteen Florida mussel species are federally listed as threatened or endangered.
 These listed species are found from the Suwannee River system north and west to the Georgia and Alabama borders.
 The Florida's Freshwater Mussels and Clams brochure provides illustrations and other information about these listed species and others found in Florida's freshwater systems.

-To learn more, obtain a copy of the full brochure.
+To learn more, read the full brochure.